danielme85/laravel-log-to-db/readme.md

 ```
 php artisan vendor:publish
 ```
-You can also set log-to-db config settings in your .env file, for ex:
+You can also set default log-to-db config settings in your .env file, for ex:
 ```
 LOG_DB_CONNECTION='default'
 LOG_DB_DETAILED=false